Articles in Famous Felines are written by

 Humphrey

-Humphrey with policeman, 10 Downing Street But it was Humphrey who really brought the position of resident mouser at Downing Street to the public's attention.
+Humphrey with policeman, 10 Downing Street It was Humphrey who really brought the position of resident mouser at Downing Street to the public's attention.
 He was a stray, long-haired, black-and-white cat who became one of the most popular and admired cats in Great Britain.
 He was found by a member of the Cabinet Office staff (70 Whitehall, next to the prime minister's London residence of No. 10 Downing Street) in October 1989, late in Margaret Thatcher's prime ministership, and remained throughout John Major's term in office (one of the few inhabitants of No. 10 to outlast Mrs T!).

 He was about a year old and, following a ballot among staff, was named after Sir Humphrey Appleby in the very popular BBC television comedy show Yes, Minister, and given the official title of Mouser to the Cabinet Office; his food was paid for by the departmental budget.
 The cost of £100 a year was said to appeal to Mrs Thatcher because it was much cheaper than hiring a pest-control contractor (the previous one charged £4,000 a year and was said never to have caught a mouse!).

 Humphrey was relaxed with media attention Press were always keen to get a shot of Humphrey Good morning, boss!
-His life was not without adventure, though, and when US President Bill Clinton came to visit, Humphrey apparently narrowly escaped being run over by the two-ton, armoured, presidential Cadillac, which naturally he had decided to investigate.
+His life was not without incident, though, and when US President Bill Clinton came to visit, Humphrey apparently narrowly escaped being run over by the two-ton, armoured, presidential Cadillac, which naturally he had decided to investigate.
 Then in 1994, during John Major's tenure, he was accused of killing baby robins in the No. 10 garden, which caused a bit of a fuss; however, Major staunchly defended him, saying, 'It is quite certain that Humphrey is not a serial killer.'

 Press demanded to know if Humphrey was still alive